ryanmcnally93/little-strings/README.md

 <img src="assets/images/readme-images/bug-3.png" width="65%" alt="The array was an array" style="display: inherit; margin: auto; border-radius: 25px;">

 In the end I used the help of a tutor to get to the bottom of the issue, which wasn't my code, but the test itself.
 The test was using the beforeall function to set the array, which was only containing one piece of data, and I had it set to a string.
 By setting the array to a string in the test, the test was failing.
-I changed this to an array, and actually realised later on that this array would only ever hold one piece of data, and so a string was the right way to go about it in the end.
+I changed this to an array, and actually realized later on that this array would only ever hold one piece of data, and so a string was the right way to go about it in the end.
 I got rid of the push and splice functions and used the equals sign instead.

 After this the test passed.